What Is Ad Waste? How to Detect and Eliminate It

 Ongoing: Review weekly.
 Use an AI agent to automate continuous monitoring — manual reviews catch problems days or weeks after waste has accumulated.

-For a detailed implementation plan, see our guide to reducing Q-commerce ad waste.
+For a detailed implementation plan, see our guide to reducing Quick Commerce ad waste.

 How Ladya Eliminates Ad Waste